anderson-aristotle/sql/README.md

 Write a query to get the count of ingredients by unit.

-Then write a query to count books by author.

 ## Changing the Structure of a Table

 -   [Modifying Tables](https://www.postgresql.org/docs/9.6/static/ddl-alter.html)